Copyright © Wirednot, LLC. All rights reserved.

 Beyond teaching and speaking engagements, I've also done my share of contributing to event success on the administrative and logistics sides.
 I have been the Mobility Track Chairman for Interop (2014) and a frequent judge for Best of Interop (including head-judging in 2015).
 I've either facilitated or assisted in to dozens of other events, and enjoy the challenge of bringing groups of people together for technically-oriented gatherings.

 Contact me for network-related speaking opportunities or to help coordinate your large IT events.

-As an Adjunct Faculty member at Syracuse University, I currently teach a graduate class on networking, with a wireless class coming in Fall 2017.
+As an Adjunct Faculty member at Syracuse University, I have taught a range of graduate and undergraduate courses.